LimeChain/eoslime/Readme.md

 **Important! eoslime is based on eosjs and when we are calling a contract method, eosjs options `{ broadcast: true, sign: true }` are always set to true**

 #### 1. Properties
-* **name** - For convience you have accsess to the contract name
+* **name** - For convenience you have accsess to the contract name
-* **provider** - For convience you have accsess to the network provider This is useful when you want, for example, to read a table
+* **provider** - For convenience you have accsess to the network provider This is helpful when you want, for example, to read a table
 ```javascript
 let tableResults = await contract.provider.eos.getTableRows({
                 code: contract.name,